videoboxd/videoboxd-api/README.md

 ## Production

-Make sure the `DATABASE_URL` is configured in `.env` file for usage with Docker Compose.
+Make sure the `DATABASE_URL` and others is configured in `.env` file for usage with Docker Compose.

 Build the Docker image: